 Part of the joy of camping is needing very little gear to exist outdoors.
 But it’s also nice to have a comfortable, convenient and homey campsite.
 If it’s your first time camping, it might be best to borrow or rent some of these things.
 As you become a more experienced camper, you may find that part of the fun is figuring out what to bring along to meet your needs.

-While you’re packing, use this handy camping checklist to make sure you don’t forget anything important.
+While you’re packing, use this handy camping checklist to make sure you don’t forget anything important and make sure to stock up on the things you need.
 This is a comprehensive list, and we don't expect you to bring along every item — though we won't judge you if you do!

 Tools & Repair Items